-When I saw these Easter Bunny Cupcakes on Betty Crocker, I was quite certain I could jazz them up a bit to make a delicious Easter treat that would appeal to adults as well as children.
+Years ago I saw a post on How to Make Easter Bunny Cupcakes from Betty Crocker.
+I was quite certain I could jazz them up a bit to make a delicious Easter treat that would appeal to adults as well as children.

-Betty uses a box mix and canned frosting (which you could certainly do.)
-I made Basic White Cupcakes (a doctored up cake mix recipe) and my own Vanilla Buttercream Frosting.
+Betty used a box cake mix and canned frosting (which you could certainly do.)
+I doctored up cake mix to make them taste better, and I used a vanilla buttercream frosting.
 Here are the little goodies you’ll need:

 The “eyes” are from a cake decorating shop.
 If you have trouble finding those, you can sub anything small and round- snip off the end of a blue jellybean, etc. The noses and whiskers I was able to find in my market’s bulk candy aisle- the pink noses are those little chocolate chip-shaped dream mints (again, use whatever works for you.)
 The black whiskers are skinny black licorice, which was still a tad too thick so I cut them in half to make them thinner.
 You could also use brown or black sprinkles.